 - Skin has a slightly acidic pH (around 5.5) to protect against pathogens

-When pH levels become imbalanced in certain tissues, it may create environments where pathogens (bacteria, viruses, fungi, parasites) can thrive.
-This is the core theoretical foundation of biomagnetism therapy.
+When pH levels get out of balance in some tissues, it may set the stage for pathogens to thrive.
+That includes bacteria, viruses, fungi, and parasites.
+This is the core theory behind biomagnetism therapy.

 How Biomagnetic Pairs Are Thought to Work

-Biomagnetic pair therapy uses pairs of static magnets placed on specific points of the body.
-Each pair consists of:
+Biomagnetic pair therapy uses pairs of static magnets.
+They are placed on specific points of the body.
+Each pair has:

 - One magnet with north polarity (negative pole)